Anaskherro/rotors_mpc_controller/README.md

 ```

 Select the `rotors_mpc_controller` namespace and tweak the sliders.
 Solver-related changes regenerate the acados model instantly, while other entries update the running controller without a restart.
 The `solver_horizon_steps` and `solver_iter_max` sliders now span up to 600 to simplify large-horizon experiments.
+The transition planner parameters live under the `reference` group, letting you adjust ramp speed, acceleration, yaw mode, or disable the planner on the fly.

 ## Logging and debugging